jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The belief in nobles divine rights wasn't simple selfishness.
 A lot of smart people wrote philosophy to justify one person having absolute power.
 The royal rulebook didn't have to call itself a Death Star; it was based on a respected philosophy.

-Today, our rulebook makes our products hard to repair, tells us to get certified for a useless accreditation, makes us sign confusing contracts.
-These rules exist to keep the Industrial Age alive—but they aren't arbitrary rules.
+Today, our Death Star rulebook aren't arbitrary rules.
 They come from Industrial Age philosophy.
 I'm important to remember as we push for the Internet Age.
 The antagonists feel justified using their Death Star.
 And they'll keep winning, until we believe in a new philosophy.

 ## The Era of Mass-Collaboration Is Already Here